Pandurang Sadashiv Sane: Eradication of caste

 In response to Mahatma Gandhi's promise to Babasaheb Ambedkar during Poona Pact that he will spend the rest of his life campaigning for the removal of untouchability, Sane took up the cause as well.
 To bring awareness on the issue of untouchability, Sane travelled throughout Maharashtra for around four months in 1947.
 The culmination of this tour was his fast at Pandharpur to open the Vitthal Temple for untouchables.
 The fast lasted 11 days from 1 May to 11 May 1947, and the doors of the Vitthal temple were ultimately opened for the untouchables.

 Death

 In the post-independence period, Sane became increasingly disillusioned over the possibilities of eliminating inequality from Indian society.
-The assassination of Mahatma Gandhi deeply affected him.
+Moreover the assassination of Mahatma Gandhi deeply affected him.
 His response to this tragedy was to fast for 21 days.
 Sane Guruji was upset very much after the independence of the country due to several reasons.
 He committed suicide on 11 June 1950 by overdosing on sleeping pills.